Overview

 How to prevent monkeypox?

-A smallpox vaccine protects monkeypox, but its use is currently limited to clinical trials.
+A smallpox vaccine protects monkeypox, but its use is limited to clinical trials.
 Prevention is primarily based on reducing human contact with infected animals and decreasing person-to-person transmission.
-The most effective ways for monkeypox prevention include:
+The most effective ways of monkeypox prevention include:

 What to Do If You Are Exposed to Monkeypox?